marcosvpj/marcosvpj.github.io/cv.md

 ### Inglês

 I have no problems with written english.
-And can understand pretty much everything the hollywood actors says.
+And I can understand pretty much everything the hollywood actors says.
 Contact me and we can talk.